 Nationally, NAMI has a program for middle school and high school students and staff called “Ending The Silence.”
-This program increases awareness and provides practical advice and help to students and stafff dealing with depression, anxiety, self-worth issues, suicidal thoughts and other mental health struggles, whether themselves or their peers.
-Even during the pandemic, 33 Forever has been able to sponsore the “Ending The Silence” program at numerous Richland County secondary schools and colleges.
+This program increases awareness and provides practical advice and help to students and staff dealing with depression, anxiety, self-worth issues, suicidal thoughts and other mental health struggles, whether themselves or their peers.
+Even during the pandemic, 33 Forever has been able to sponsor the “Ending The Silence” program at numerous Richland County secondary schools and colleges.
 33 Forever is also provides direct educational programming to high school students and staff and college students, faculty and staff in Ohio and elsewhere.
-This effort is continues to expand.
+This effort is continuing to expand.

 33 Forever sponsors and underwrites the NAMI on Campus Chapter at the Ohio State Mansfield Campus.
 NOC is a student group dedicated to mental health awareness, support and education.
 The group seeks to normalize mental health conversations, equip individuals with mental health resources and create a culture accepting and supportive of those with mental health concerns.

 Finally, 33 Forever presently awards 4 scholarships — called “The 33 Forever Scholarship in Honor of Danielle Leedy” — to high school seniors.
 3 of these scholarships are awarded in Richland County, Ohio and 1 in Pickaway County, Ohio.
 Details are on our “Scholarship Information” page.